 News

-Four giants of green energy: "fossil-free electricity generation needs to be switched up"
+Four giants in green energy: "fossil-free electricity production needs to be scaled up"

 February 18, 2022

-Green electricity generation needs to deliver more.
-This is what four of the country's largest energy organizations write when they join forces in an opinion article in DN.
+Green electricity production must deliver more.
+This is according to four of the country's largest energy organizations, who have joined forces in an opinion piece in DN.

-"It is not impossible that we will need about 500 TWh of electricity by 2050, compared to today's 140 TWh".
-It can be read in an article on dn debate from yesterday.
+"It is not impossible that we will need about 500 TWh of electricity by 2050, compared to today's 140 TWh."
+This can be read in an article on DN Debatt from yesterday.

-In the article, they point out that it takes a fourfold increase in electricity use over the next 30 years to achieve the sustainability goals of a fossil-free Sweden by 2050.
-For this to be achieved, the government must make further efforts in green energy.
+In the article, they point out that a quadrupling of electricity use is required in the next 30 years to achieve the sustainability goals of a fossil-free Sweden by 2050.
+For this to be achieved, the government must take further forceful measures in green energy.

-They welcome the government's work on the electrification strategy, the national strategy that will contribute to rapid, smart and socio-economically efficient electrification.
-By October 2021, the strategy, led by Energy Minister Anders Ygeman, will be in place.
+They welcome the government's work with the electrification strategy, the national strategy that will contribute to a fast, smart and socio-economically efficient electrification.
+By October 2021 at the latest, the strategy, led by Minister of Energy Anders Ygeman, must be in place.

-The four trade associations, on the other hand, point out that they need to act more forcefully: Today's electricity production is severely affected and this can lead to Sweden inevitably becoming fossil fuel dependent.
-They continue to believe that "Sweden has a lot to gain from accelerating the energy and climate transition to become a leader in the development of innovative and competitive technological solutions".
+The four industry organizations, on the other hand, point out that they must act more forcefully: Today's electricity production is under severe pressure and this may lead to Sweden inevitably becoming dependent on fossil fuels.
+They further argue that "Sweden has much to gain by accelerating the energy and climate transition in order to be a leader in the development of innovative and competitive technical solutions."

-Press here to read the debate article in full.
+Click here to read the debate article in its entirety.

 Back to News